 - Gnaw marks

 - Runways or tracks

 Getting Rid of Rodents

 If your exclusion efforts have failed to keep rats and mice out, it’s time to call a professional for help.
 A pest control expert can help determine how rodents made their way inside in the first place as well as prevent future issues.
-The Pratt team has been dealing with rodent problems for years and can be trusted to control any rat or mouse infestation you’re dealing with.
+The Western Exterminator, formerly Pratt Pest team has been dealing with rodent problems for years and can be trusted to control any rat or mouse infestation you’re dealing with.